-The Junior Science and Humanities Symposia (JSHS) Program is a collaborative effort between the research offices of the United States Army, Navy, and Air Force, the National Science Teaching Association, and leading research universities throughout the nation.
-The Department of Defense generously provides funding for the National symposium and JSHS scholarships.
+The Junior Science & Humanities Symposium (JSHS) Program is a collaborative effort between the research offices of the U.S. Office of the Secretary of Defense, U.S. Army, U.S. Navy and Marine Corps, U.S. Air Force and Space Force, National Science Teaching Association, and leading research universities throughout the nation.
+The Department of Defense generously provides funding for the regional and national symposia and JSHS scholarships.

-For more information about the partnerships that make JSHS possible, visit www.jshs.org/about-jshs/tri-service-sponsors.
+For more information about the partnerships that make JSHS possible, visit jshs.org/about-jshs/department-of-defense-sponsors.